ghusna/ghusna.github.io/projects/yoyo.md

   <img width="700px" src="../img/yoyofront.JPG" class="img-thumbnail" >
 </div>

-## Design
+# 1: Design
 The molds were CNC'd on a mill using aluminum.
 The CAD for the design is shown below.
 After, the molds were designed and reworked three times to account for clearance and manufacturing variation.
+The design is inspired by planetary system rotation.
+As such, the main aspects have to do with glow and rotation.
+The design is intended to:
+- Glow in the dark.
+- The center piece rotates independantly of the yoyo.

+## 1.1 CAD
+The CAD
+## 1.2 Bearing Design
+[comment]: add 2.008 bearing pic
+## 1.3 Molds
 <div class="text-center p-4">
   <img width="600px" src="../img/yoyocad.JPG" class="img-thumbnail" >
   <img width="600px" src="../img/molds.JPG" class="img-thumbnail" >
 </div>

+# 2: Manufacturing
+The main steps of manufacturing include
+## 2.1: HASS CNC Mill
+for molds
+## 2.2:

-## Final Design:
+## 3 Final Design:
 <div class="text-center p-4">
   <img width="700px" src="../img/yoyofront.JPG" class="img-thumbnail" >
   <img width="700px" src="../img/yoyoangled.JPG" class="img-thumbnail" >